-We designed our NPs for robust performance in assays run on our SP100 automation instrument, which is a custom-configured industry-standard liquid handling workstation.
-Our SP100 instrument is designed to be robust and reproducible in its ability to consistently run experiments at the scale of hundreds to thousands of samples.
-Our instrument allows for rapid highly parallel proteomic sampling of multiple biosamples using multiple NPs on a 96-well plate.
-The assay protocol is fully automated after approximately thirty minutes of set-up time.
-The flexibility of our instrument, coupled with the inherent diversity of our NP technology, provides for many potential applications and study workflows that can suit particular experimental needs.
+We designed the Proteograph assay to be run in a robust and automated manner on our SP100 automation instrument, which is a custom-configured industry-standard liquid handling workstation.
+Our SP100 instrument is designed to consistently run experiments and to enable studies of hundreds to thousands of samples.
+Our automated workflow allows for rapid highly parallel proteomic sampling with just thirty minutes of set-up time.
+The flexibility of our instrument, coupled with the inherent diversity of our NP technology, provides for many potential applications and study workflows that can suit particular experimental needs

-Our SP100 automation instrument has been configured to process one full 96-well plate at a time.
-For our first Proteograph assay this translates into processing 16 samples in parallel for each 96-well plate run.
-Our Proteograph Instrument Control Software (PICS) for the SP100 instrument is fixed and tailored to our specified workflow.
-Each new Proteograph assay will be able to run on our same SP100 automation instrument with a new NP panel and an accompanying software update.
-After an initial 30 minute set-up process, our first Proteograph assay runs for approximately six and one-half hours on our SP100 automation instrument.
-The output of our Proteograph assay and instrument is peptides that are quantified, dried, and reconstituted when ready to inject into a mass spectrometer for quantitative detection, either on an MS provided by the user or sent out for MS analysis to a third-party provider.
+The Proteograph workflow is driven by the Instrument Control Software (ICS) on the SP100 automation instrument.
+The workflow has been configured to process one full 96-well plate at a time, in just seven hours, processing 16 samples in parallel for each 96-well plate run.
+Future workflows and NP panels will be able to be run on the SP100 automation instrument, with an accompanying software update.
+The output of the Proteograph assay and instrument is peptides that are quantified, dried, and can be reconstituted when ready to inject into a mass spectrometer.
+MS provides quantitative detection, either on an instrument provided by the user, or sent out for MS analysis to a third-party provider.